aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/delegation-pool-operations.md

 Validator operators should follow these instructions to carry out delegation pool operations for [staking](../../../concepts/staking.md).
 You may delegate as little as 10 APT.
 Note that your validator will become part of the *Active Validator Set* only when the delegation pool satisfies the minimum cumulative [staking requirement of 1 million APT](./staking-pool-operations.md).

-Once the delegation pool attains 1M APT, the pool's owner who initiates the delegation pool should set an operator for the pool via the `set_operator` function described in the [Pool owner operations](#pool-owner-operations) section.
+Once the delegation pool attains 1M APT, the pool's owner who initiates the delegation pool should set an operator for the pool via the `set_operator` function described in the [Perform pool owner operations](#perform-pool-owner-operations) section.
 The operator should then start their own Aptos node, as it is a best practice to have a different account for owner and operator.
-The operator should now [join in the active set of validators](./staking-pool-operations/#joining-validator-set).
+The operator should now [join in the active set of validators](./staking-pool-operations.md#joining-validator-set).

-The operator address will receive the pool commission that was set at the initialization of the delegation pool and will act as a normal Delegation Pool account that is able to do all of the operations described in [Delegation pool operations](#delegation-pool-operations).
+The operator address will receive the pool commission that was set at the initialization of the delegation pool and will act as a normal Delegation Pool account that is able to do all of the operations described in [Perform delegation pool operations](#perform-delegation-pool-operations).

 ## Prerequisites